uceeatb/Facial-Recognition-Classification/AMLS_20-21_SN16012574/README.md

 ########################################
 main.py is the MAIN file for assessment.
 ########################################
-common_fucntions.py and training_examples.py have funcitonality for execution of the tasks-specfic files...
+common_functions.py and training_examples.py have funcitonality for execution of the task-specific files...

 The folder also contains task-specific folders: